 The M.S. in Organizational Performance and Workplace Learning is designed to prepare individuals for careers in training, instructional design, learning and development, workplace e-learning, human resources, organizational development and workplace learning and performance improvement consulting.
 In addition to course work, the OPWL department also offers internships, volunteer workplace experience and career coaching to assist students with finding employment when the course work is completed.

-- be admitted to the MS in Organizational Performance and Workplace Learning (OPWL) for a fall 2020 start.
+- be admitted to the MS in Organizational Performance and Workplace Learning (OPWL) for a summer or fall 2020 start.
 Admission requirements and application instructions can be found here.

 - be Hispanic/Latinx